valimised/evalimine/README.md

 legislation, the actual development of Estonian i-voting system is supervised by State Electoral Office (http://www.vvk.ee/).

-Additional information on the source code can be found on the NEC website: http://www.vvk.ee/valijale/e-haaletamine/
+Additional information on the source code can be found on the State Electoral Office website: http://www.vvk.ee/valijale/e-haaletamine/

 Those, who are not familiar with Estonian language may refer to the following